sibellavia/multilanguage_Leonardo_Services/docs/en/ITSM.md

 - Vendor escalation for third-party system dependencies.
 - Escalation paths and thresholds are predefined within the support framework.

-##  Monitoring and Quality Assurance
+##  Monitoring and quality assurance

 Performance of the Ticket Management Process is monitored through KPIs such as: